Knowledgeable Guidance When Dealing With Estate Planning, Probate And Wills

 If you have a will or die intestate (without a valid will), then your estate, including all of your real and personal property, goes into probate administration.
 The process of probate involves determining the validity of your will, if one exists, and then dividing and distributing your property.

-Naming an administrator by will can help ensure that your wishes are carried out as you have intended.
+Naming an administrator in the will can help ensure that your wishes are carried out as you have intended.

-If you’d like to learn more about drafting a will or administrating an estate, call or contact a Queens probate attorney or estate administration lawyer at our firm today.
+If you’d like to learn more about drafting a will or administrating an estate, get in touch with a probate attorney or estate administration lawyer at our firm today.
 Call us at 866-679-2513 or 718-577-2573.
+You can also contact us online.